The Myth of Closure: Why Waiting for an Apology Keeps You Trapped

 Society tells us we need a final conversation to move on, but psychology disagrees.
 Discover why seeking closure from a toxic ex actually prolongs your grieving process.

-The Cognitive Dissonance of the 'Final Talk'
+The Trap of Cognitive Dissonance

-Self-Generated Closure
+Reclaiming the Narrative: Self-Generated Closure

 Tired of the Toxic Cycle?